Updated: Oct 8

 But then (there’s always a but then) I encountered the second part of the Fear of Failure I wasn’t entirely aware I had.
 The Fear of Finishing.

-Now this ones really interesting because by analyzing The Fear of Finishing I realized I had a REALLY bad habit of starting new projects halfway in the middle of ones that were making good progress.
+Now, this one really interesting because by analyzing The Fear of Finishing I realized I had a REALLY bad habit of starting new projects halfway in the middle of ones that we're making good progress.

-For example, that book I was so stoked about writing.
-The epic space adventure I had written over 92k words of in the span of three weeks - yeah… that one stopped in favour of developing/writing/illustrating a children’s book, learning 3d Texturing, learning 3d rigging, and surprise, surprise - starting this podcast.
+For example, in that book, I was so stoked about writing.
+The epic space adventure I had written over 92k words of in the span of three weeks - yeah… that one stopped in favor of developing/writing/illustrating a children’s book, learning 3d Texturing, learning 3d rigging, and surprise, surprise - starting this podcast.

 Yeah, so I got over that fear of starting… then my little prince was able to HIJACK the SHIT out of my focus in order to start OTHER projects.
 Projects that could have been started after I finished the remaining 10 chapters.
 Projects that… are still… open...and unfinished.

 When I realized this, I started my mental work of really analyzing what the fuck my problem was.
 Why did I stop?
 I should have at LEAST finished the 1st draft.
 At the rate I was going I just needed another two weeks to get the words on paper.